Product Docs

 Without passing a tag or a digest, the reference to the Git image will pull down the default tag, which is :latest.

-Note that if you have your own registry, you’ll need to change the cgr.dev/chainguard path to your own registry path.
+If you have your own registry, you’ll need to change the cgr.dev/chainguard path to your own registry path.

 docker pull cgr.dev/chainguard/git:latest-glibc

 You may use tags to pull a specific version of a software like Git, or programming language version in a catalog you have access to.
 Chainguard Academy has tag history pages for each image, which you can find in our reference docs.
-For example, the Git Image Tags History, PHP Image Tags History, and JDK Image Tags Hisory.
+For example, the Git Image Tags History, PHP Image Tags History, and JDK Image Tags History.

 You can learn about the Chainguard Images tags history in our guide about Using the Tag History API.